 - Sheriff or Sheriff’s officer

-Telephone the Legal Aid Commission on 1300 366 611 for Justice of the Peace contact details.
+- Phone the Legal Aid Commission on 1300 366 611 for help in obtaining Justice of the Peace contact details.